 Students review the Student Handbook with SFI staff while attending New Student Orientation; this includes reviewing the Emergency Procedures and the student's responsibility to actively support and participate in the school's effort to provide a safe and healthy environment.
-After reviewing the content, students are given an opportunity to ask questions, and then sign the acknowledgement forms.
+After reviewing the content, students are given an opportunity to ask questions, and then sign the acknowledgment forms.

-New instructor's meet with David Trees, Academic Affairs Officer and Registrar at the beginning of their employment; this includes reviewing the Emergency Procedures and the instructor's responsibility to participate in their security and the security of others.
-After reviewing the content, instructors are given an opportunity to ask questions, and then sign the orientation acknowledgement form.
+New instructor's meet with Chris Blanchett (Director of the School) and Steffen Silvis (Academic Affairs Coordinator), at the beginning of their employment; this includes reviewing the Emergency Procedures and the instructor's responsibility to participate in their security and the security of others.
+After reviewing the content, instructors are given an opportunity to ask questions, and then sign the orientation acknowledgment form.
 This information is reviewed on an annual basis, or as soon as significant changes are made to the procedures.

-The David Trees, Academic Affairs Officer and Registrar meets with new employee's that are not an "instructor" and reviews all employment paperwork which includes reviewing the Emergency Procedures and the employee's responsibility to participate in their security and the security of others.
-After reviewing the content, instructors are given an opportunity to ask questions, and then sign the orientation acknowledgement form.
+Chris Blanchett meets with new employee's that are not an "instructor" and reviews all employment paperwork which includes reviewing the Emergency Procedures and the employee's responsibility to participate in their security and the security of others.
+After reviewing the content, instructors are given an opportunity to ask questions, and then sign the orientation acknowledgment form.
 This information is reviewed on an annual basis, or as soon as significant changes are made to the procedures.

 An "all staff" meeting is held weekly and safety concerns may be an agenda item.
-Printed copies of the meeting agendas, attendance sheets, and minutes may be obtained in person or by writing David Trees at 3210 16th Ave W., Seattle, WA 98119, or by calling (206) 568.4387.
+Printed copies of the meeting agendas, attendance sheets, and minutes may be obtained in person or by writing Chris Blanchett at 3210 16th Ave W., Seattle, WA 98119, or by calling (206) 568.4387.